hthetiot/node-snowball/README.md

 [![Build Status](https://travis-ci.org/hthetiot/node-snowball.svg?branch=master)](https://travis-ci.org/hthetiot/node-snowball)

 This stemming module for Node.js provides stemming capability for a variety of languages using Dr. M.F.
 Porter's Snowball API.
-That allow you to get from a word a reduced, inflected (or sometimes derived) word to the original word stem, base or root.
+That allow you to get from a word a reduced, inflected (or sometimes derived) word from the original word stem, base or root.

 Examples:
 > A stemmer for English, for example, should identify the string "cats" (and possibly "catlike", "catty" etc.) as based on the root "cat", and "stemmer", "stemming", "stemmed" as based on "stem".
 A stemming algorithm reduces the words "fishing", "fished", and "fisher" to the root word, "fish".
 On the other hand, "argue", "argued", "argues", "arguing", and "argus" reduce to the stem "argu" (illustrating the case where the stem is not itself a word or root) but "argument" and "arguments" reduce to the stem "argument".